Header Banner

-How To: Write Constructor and Destructor Functions in C
+How to Write Constructor and Destructor Functions in C

 Hey everyone.